sillito/se-lab/ideas.markdown

 	1. propose and approach based on background reading

 	2. conduct a group session to test/evaluate/explore the study

 ---

+Coordinating Source Code Changes
+layout: default
+---

+When making a change to a code base, developers must often coordinate work on those changes with developers

+---
 Add material like: